 For its part, global civil society platform CSO Partnership for Development Effectiveness (CPDE) is set to push for effective climate finance, anchored in effective development cooperation principles.

-A study estimates climate debt owed by the global North to the global South to be a staggering 170 trillion dollars, reflecting the North’s historical dominance in fossil fuel production and consumption.
+A study conducted by the University of Leeds estimates climate debt owed by the global North to the global South to be a staggering 170 trillion dollars, reflecting the North’s historical dominance in fossil fuel production and consumption.
 This issue is compounded by the disproportionate burden of climate change impacts borne by the populations of the global South.

 Global North nations are then urged to overhaul the climate finance framework, granting developing countries control over their development agendas, and involving civil society in decision-making processes to ensure transparency and the implementation of effective solutions.

 CPDE champions development effectiveness within climate finance by advocating for the adoption of four core principles: (i) developing countries should take ownership of their development priorities, (ii) focus on results to inform decision-making, monitoring, and evaluation, (iii) foster inclusive partnerships that engage diverse stakeholders in decision-making processes, and (iv) upholding transparency and mutual accountability.
 CPDE upholds the principles of climate equity and of common but differentiated responsibilities and respective capabilities (CBDR-RC).

 The platform argues that working towards a just transition requires funding projects, movements and institutions that put people and the planet over profit, adopt a feminist-based approach, and commit to leaving no one behind – all key pillars of development effectiveness principles.

 CPDE supports the civil society-led alliance called Global Campaign to Demand Climate Justice.
 Among the key priorities raised by the CSO-led movement regarding climate justice are: